-- Site and scale new residential structures to be consistent with established setbacks, heights, mass, widths, and proportions of existing residential structures found on the block; - 2.
-Provide a transition in building height if the new development is taller than existing residential buildings on the block.
-This can be accomplished through the manipulation of the building mass, setbacks (beyond the established height of existing buildings), and through the inclusion of features such as porches; and the sensitive use of materials and colours that alter perceptions of height and mass;
+- 1. Site and scale new residential structures to be consistent with established setbacks, heights, mass, widths, and proportions of existing residential structures found on the block: - 2.
+Provide a transition in building height if the new development

 Figure 70.
 Demonstrates Residential Design Guildelines 1, 2, 3, and 4